added to your BASKET

 Because your hair bulb is where all your hair cells are produced, this leeching of ferritin can cause your hair to shed before it reaches its maximum length.
 This can even occur if your haemoglobin level is normal.
-Ferritin can also be too high, and cause a condition known as haemocromatosis, where your body produces excess iron which can affect your liver and heart.
+Ferritin can also be too high, and cause a condition known as hemochromatosis, where your body produces excess iron which can affect your liver and heart.

 Testing Ferritin Levels

-At Philip Kingsley Clinic we often recommend taking Ferrograd C, as it’s released slowly and doesn’t cause as many side effects as other iron supplements.
-However, it can take as long as 6 months to increase ferritin levels, but don’t despair or become impatient.
+It can take as long as 6 months to increase ferritin levels, but don’t despair or become impatient.
 As your levels improve, your hair will benefit immensely.